HITS hits art: Blockchain art

-Crypto art is related to the third use case of blockchain in art: digital scarcity.
-The novel idea is to make a digital file scarce by associating it with a \emph{non-fungible token} or NFT \cite{FCSFOSPMH19}.
-NFTs are cryptographic tokens stored on a blockchain that represent something unique, for instance, a one-of-a-kind collectible, a weapon in a blockchain game, or a digital land.
-NFTs are not interchangeable and cannot be divided, as opposed to fungible tokens (cryptocurrencies like bitcoin or ether), which are interchangeable and can be split in smaller pieces whose sum is equivalent to the whole.
+Crypto art is related to the third use case of blockchain in art: digital scarcity \cite{FCSFOSPMH19}.
+The novel idea is to make a digital file scarce by associating it with a \emph{non-fungible token} or NFT \cite{NADMAB21,WLWC21}.
+A \textit{cryptographic token} is a quantified and tradable unit of value recorded on the blockchain.
+There are two types of tokens:

+\begin{enumerate} \item \textit{fungible tokens} are cryptocurrencies like Bitcoin and alternative coins.
+They are interchangeable and can be split in smaller pieces whose sum makes the whole;

+\item \textit{non-fungible tokens} (NFTs) represent something unique.
+You may think of them like rare, one-of-a-kind collectibles.
+They are not interchangeable and cannot be divided. \end{enumerate}

+Three major applications of NFTs are blockchain gaming, digital land and digital art.
+For instance, Sandbox\footnote{\url{https://www.sandbox.game}} is a virtual world built on the Ethereum blockchain, where players can build, own, and monetize their gaming experiences.
+The metaverse has a SAND token, a fungible token that is used for value transfers as well as staking and governance.
+The Sandbox offers an asset marketplace where virtual assets (published as NFTs) are bought and sold for SAND.
+As for digital land, Decentraland\footnote{\url{https://decentraland.org}} and Cryptovoxels\footnote{\url{https://www.cryptovoxels.com}} are decentralized virtual reality worlds (metaverses) where players can own and exchange pieces of virtual land and other in-game NFT items.
+Virtual land is associated with a NFT that can be traded or even put on rent.
+On a virtual land you can, for instance, open a digital art gallery and display your own collection of digital artworks (which are themselves NFTs).

+Crypto art is digital art minted and traded on the blockchain.
 In crypto art, a NFT certifies the scarcity (number of copies), ownership (current owner) and provenance (historical owners and creator) of a digital artwork.
 Transferring the NFT is akin to transferring the certificate of ownership of the artwork.
 However, like in traditional art, ownership rights generally do not include intellectual property rights such as copyright claims and rights for any commercial re-use.
 Crypto art draws its origins from conceptual art, sharing the immaterial and distributive nature of artworks, and the rejection of conventional art markets and institutions \cite{F18}.
 A niche artistic movement until early 2020, crypto art market went parabolic in late 2020 - also because of COVID pandemic - attracting the attention of major mass media and major auction houses.
 Recent notable sales of crypto artworks include:

 \begin{enumerate} \item \textit{Everydays: The First 5000 Days}, by digital artist Beeple, was the first NFT sold at Christie's on March 2021 for the record-breaking amount of 69M\$ through the crypto art gallery MakersPlace; \item \textit{The Fungible}, by digital artist Pak, is an NFT collection sold in April 2021 at Sotheby's in collaboration with crypto art gallery Nifty Gateway for almost 17M\$; \item Nine CryptoPunks from Larva Labs' own collection sold in May 2021 at Christie's for 16.9M\$.
 It is, unsurprisingly, the first time an NFT has been offered alongside work by Andy Warhol and Jean-Michel Basquiat. \end{enumerate}